 prevention and a cure through our four founding principles: Research, Education, Support, and Advocacy.

-On October 19, 2019, the IMF will host a Regional Community Workshop in Little Rock, AR in partnership with UAMS.
+On November 16, 2019, the IMF will host a Regional Community Workshop in Columbia, MD.
 Click here to learn more.

 Need to stay informed about the news that impacts myeloma patients, but don’t have time to read everything out there?
 Then be sure to follow Dr. Brian Durie’s Week in Review blog.
 The leading myeloma expert and IMF Chairman of the Board drills down on a wide range of topics – from the latest myeloma research results to the environmental issues that offer insight into prevention.
 He sifts through the data to deliver the bottom line.

 The support of loved ones allows us to continue to fund efforts to search for a cure.
 Check out how Fundraisers are helping in the fight against myeloma.